-I started off working in the Early Childhood industry when I was 18, while waiting for my ‘O’ Levels results.
+I started off working in the Early Childhood industry when I was 18 while waiting for my ‘O’ Levels results.
 I was seconded to an NTUC Childcare branch and my 1st post was an Asst Teacher.
-It was an interesting challenge as it was not only a new field for me but being in the youngest in my family, I had no younger siblings to care for.
+It was an interesting challenge as it was not only a new field for me but being the youngest in my family, I had no younger siblings to care for.

 I was sent for a Fundamental in Early Childhood course and I was later promoted from an Asst Teacher to a Class Teacher.
 As I was fairly young, I was unsure what my career path would be and so, after finishing the Certificate in Early Childhood, I left for a job position in the service industry.
 It lasted me for only 6 months.
 I missed the interaction with children and that was when I realized that this is going to be my chosen career.

-I continued to attain a Diploma in Early Childhood (Teaching) and am currently undergoing Diploma in Early Childhood (Leadership).
+I continued to attain a Diploma in Early Childhood (Teaching) and am currently undergoing a Diploma in Early Childhood (Leadership).
 In all, I’ve been in this industry for 15 years.
 I’ve taught both the youngest (18mths) and the oldest (6 years old) but my soft spot will always be with the 18 mths children.

 I’ve had the privilege of working for private childcare centres as well as huge organizations; working with our local children and expatriate children too.
 The experience while different was nothing short of amazing.

 Currently, I’m with Kiddiwinkie Schoolhouse @ The Grandstand.
 Prior to moving here, I was working in Pibos Garden (Hua Guan) for 5 years.
-I’m a teacher with leading our Playgroup class and am also the Vice-Principal here where I oversee and plan the programme for our play-based classes.
+I’m a teacher leading our Playgroup class and am also the Vice-Principal here where I oversee and plan the programme for our play-based classes.

 TNAP: In your eyes, what makes an effective and good teacher?

-An effective and a good teacher will have certain unique qualities.
+An effective and good teacher will have certain unique qualities.
 For some children, that teacher is going to be their first teacher in their lives.
 Every little thought, action and choice of words matter, even to the youngest of children.

 Hence the teacher should and must have these qualities: